leeroywking/terry_stops/README.md

 ## SPD terry stop CLI explorer
 This tool is a simple way to see the output of some fairly static queries against seattle police terry stops.
-Currently the data is organizes such that it will output as follows
+Currently the data is organized such that it will output as follows

 ```bash